 Is a Husband Allowed to Hire a Criminal Defense Lawyer for His Wife in Philadelphia?

 The answer to this question is yes.
-Anyone is permitted to pay for a criminal defense attorney to represent anyone else in their case, including a husband on behalf of a wife.
+Anyone is permitted to pay for a Montgomery County criminal defense lawyer to represent anyone else in their case, including a husband on behalf of a wife.
 However, it is important to note that just because you are paying for your wife’s legal defense, this does not mean you are entitled to know everything she discusses with her lawyer in private conversations.
 Attorney-client privilege still applies, barring the attorney from sharing details of the case with you unless your wife chooses to waive the privilege on your behalf.

 How Can a Philadelphia Criminal Defense Lawyer Assist Your Wife with Her Case?